 Enhancing Critical Thinking Skills

 Activities such as analyzing texts, conducting experiments, or solving math equations can improve critical thinking skills.
 This not only benefits academics but also equips individuals for the professional world.
-A Harvard study (source) found employers highly value critical thinkers who can adapt and think innovatively.
+Evidence points to employers highly valuing critical thinkers who can adapt and think innovatively.

 Fostering Innovation and Problem-Solving Abilities